 Why does Avenue Montaigne cost three times the average price of the 8th arrondissement?
 Five factors combine to create these exceptional premiums.

 The prestige of the name.
-Certain addresses carry a symbolic weight that transcends their objective property value.
+Some addresses carry a symbolic weight beyond their objective property value.
 Place des Vosges means four centuries of history.
 Quai Voltaire means French literature.
 Avenue Foch means power and space.
-This symbolic capital has a price: it attracts a global clientele for whom the address is a social marker as much as a place to live.
+This symbolic capital has a price: it draws a global clientele for whom the address is a social marker as much as a place to live.

 Architectural quality.
-The most expensive streets are lined with exceptional buildings: grand-standing Haussmann, listed private mansions, 17th or 18th-century buildings.
-The interior volumes (3.5 to 4.5 meter ceilings), period parquet floors, moldings, fireplaces, and monumental staircases create a residential experience impossible to replicate in new construction.
+The most expensive streets are lined with exceptional buildings: high-end Haussmann, listed private mansions, 17th and 18th-century buildings.
+The interior volumes (3.5 to 4.5 metre ceilings), period parquet, mouldings, fireplaces and monumental staircases create a way of living impossible to recreate in new build.

 Calm.
 Paradoxically, the most expensive streets in Paris are often the quietest.
-Rue de l’Universite, rue de Varenne, Quai de Bethune: these addresses are shielded from noise by their residential character, low traffic, and distance from transit routes.
-Silence, in Paris, is a luxury that wealthy buyers pay dearly for.
+Rue de l’Université, rue de Varenne, Quai de Béthune: these addresses are shielded from noise by their residential character, light traffic and distance from transit routes.
+Silence, in Paris, is a luxury wealthy buyers pay dearly for.

 Scarcity.
-The ultimate factor.
-The Ile Saint-Louis has 900 residences.
+The decisive factor.
+The Île Saint-Louis has 900 homes.
 Avenue Montaigne has around fifty residential apartments.
 Place des Vosges has fewer than 200 units.
-When supply is this constrained and demand is global, prices have mathematically no ceiling.
+When supply is this constrained and demand is global, prices have, in effect, no ceiling.

 Streets on the rise: prestige in the making